JJBR13/Justin-Brown-milestone-project-one/README.md

 - The nav-bar was located throughout all pages in the same format to allow consistency and ease of use when using the site.
 In desktop and tablet views, the nav-bar is horizontally positioned in list format with a button located on the right side to contact the company.

 - The nav-bar is not "sticky", allowing for it to disappear with scroll.
 This was elected so the images and content of the lower blocks could utilise the entire width of the page at all times.

 - The nav-bar is responsive, meaning when 325px is reached (mobile devices), the nav-bar moves into hamburger format, allowing the screen not to be cluttered.
 Furthermore, the button style is removed and appears as other pages, do within the hamburger dropdown.

+- These design choices were done to implement user story:

+> As a travel broker, I want an easy-to-navigate site to be able to show prospective clients the holiday services offered.
+> Being a holiday bound client, I want to be able to show my family one mobile device.
+> Being a holiday bound client, I want easy viewing, not stressful, and allowing easily contactable.

+### Footer

+- The footer was located on all main pages (index.html, view-vans.html and contact.html), this allow consitancy for the user.

+- Further the footer located social links, using font-awesome icons.
+Showing the entirity and scale of the bussiness, review from past clients and posts of thier adventure they undertook.
+This was important to aid user stories:

+> Having limited holiday options, I want to see previous customer comments as a trustworthy company.
+> Having limited holiday options, I want a taste of whether this is a holiday I want to go on.
+> As a travel broker, I want to be able to promote your services to prospective clients as a holiday option.

 ### 404 Error Page

-- This is [.html](https://github.com/JJBR13/Justin-Brown-milestone-project-one/blob/main/404.html) file that has been created and customised to enable the user to navigate back to the homepage if an error happens when navigating the site. -This features in-line CSS styling and a simple link back to the homepage.
-If there is any issue relating to the style.css file or bootstrap documentation, this page will still be active and within the selected style.
+- This is [.html](https://github.com/JJBR13/Justin-Brown-milestone-project-one/blob/main/404.html) file that has been created and customised to enable the user to navigate back to the homepage if an error happens when navigating the site.

+- Futher enhancing user story:
+> As a travel broker, I want an easy-to-navigate site to be able to show prospective clients the holiday services offered.
+> Being a holiday bound client, I want easy viewing, not stressful, and allowing easily contactable.

 ### Submission Pages

 - To allow for a better user experience, the creation of contact-submission.html and sign-up-complete.html were created.
 This allowed the user to easily see that the forms had been completed and return back to the homepage, decreasing the website bounce rate and continuing the session.
+This helped contribute to user stories:

+> Being a holiday bound client, I want easy viewing, not stressful, and allowing easily contactable.
+> Having limited holiday options, I want to be able to contact support easily, with concerns or questions that may need answers.
+> As a travel broker, I want an easy-to-navigate site to be able to show prospective clients the holiday services offered.

 ## Current Features